-The Law School has six large, fully equipped electronic classrooms (120, 121, 221, 225, 329, 332) that contain custom podiums with a built-in computer.
-Each podium is equipped with touch panel controls for computer projection, VCR/DVD, document camera, sound, wireless microphones, a podium microphone, laptop hook-ups, and the ability to make a digital audio recording.
+Hazel Hall has six large, fully-equipped electronic classrooms (120, 121, 221, 225, 329, 332) that contain custom podiums with a built-in computer.
+Each podium is equipped with touch panel controls for computer projection, document camera, speakers, wireless microphones, a podium microphone, ceiling microphones, cameras, laptop hook-ups, and full Zoom capability.

 There are seven smaller seminar rooms (222, 224, 347, 348, 412, 432C, and 433A) that are outfitted with technology including a smaller podium with a built-in computer, computer projector, laptop hook-ups, ceiling microphones, cameras, and Zoom capability.
 Rooms 224, 348, 412 and 432C also have document cameras.
 In addition, there are two seminar rooms in the Law Library (250 and 350).
 Both have built-in technology and room 250 also has Zoom capability.
 There is a fully-outfitted conference room with video conferencing and Zoom capability next to the Deans Suite (215) that is used primarily for special events and internal meetings.